 The Real Greek

 As the name suggests, this River Street establishment plays close to its roots.
-Serving authentic Greek dishes in a stunning 2-level restaurant that is naturally lit and decorated almost entirely with dark woods, it’s a favorite of ours.
-So step inside the brightly painted blue and white entranceway and enjoy!
+Serving authentic Greek dishes in a stunning two-level restaurant that is naturally lit and decorated almost entirely with dark wood, it’s a favorite of ours.
+So, step inside the brightly painted blue and white entranceway and enjoy!

 Address: 2 River St

 This is our favorite spot in Windsor to enjoy a casual drink with friends and make plans about how you’ll spend your evening.
 Offering great views of the Thames and Windsor Castle, the open-air terrace is a breezy spot that’s just wonderful after a hot day.
 Indoor seating here is fantastic as well, including a wonderfully muralled dining room that is both sophisticated and relaxed.

 The same can be said of the dining experience offered here.
 It’s an excellent place for brunch (which is bottomless) as well as dinner.
 The king prawn and Devon crab linguine is spiced with lime, chili, and coriander pesto, and was one of the best dishes we had on our trip.